 The latest data, as reported by ANSES (French document), now confirms that blue light retinal injury can be caused by both short-term acute exposure as well as long-term chronic exposure.

-ANSES, therefore, recommends changing the regulatory framework applicable to all LED systems, in particular:
+ANSES, therefore, recommends changing the regulatory framework applicable to all LED systems, in particular to:

-- To restrict the availability of LED objects to the general public to those of photobiological risk group 0 or 1;
+- Restrict the availability of LED objects to the general public to those of photobiological risk group 0 or 1;

-- To limit the luminous intensity of the headlights of motor vehicles, while guaranteeing road safety;
+- Limit the luminous intensity of the headlights of motor vehicles, while guaranteeing road safety;

-- To minimize the temporal modulation level of light emitted by all light sources (lights, screens, LED objects).
+- Minimize the temporal modulation level of light emitted by all light sources (lights, screens, LED objects).